rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ### Transient consumer

-A **transient consumer** only receives messages sent after the consumer connected to the broker and declared its *non-durable* queue bound to the corresponding *exchange*.
+A **transient consumer** only receives messages which were sent after the consumer has connected to the broker and declared its *non-durable* queue bound to the corresponding *exchange*.
 If the consumer disconnects from the broker, it looses the queue and all its messages.

 This type of consumer creates a queue named `<channel_destination_name>.anonymous.<unique_id>` e.g. `q_trade_confirmations.anonymous.XbaJDGmDT7mNEgD6_ru9zw` with this attributes:
   - *non-durable*
   - *exclusive*
   - *auto-delete*

 We can find an example of this type of consumer in the project [transient-consumer](transient-consumer).

-It consists of 2 Spring `@Service`(s).
-One is a producer service (p`ScheduledTradeRequester`) and a second is a transient consumer service (`TradeLogger`).
+It consists of 2 Spring `@Service`(s):
+- `ScheduledTradeRequester` is a producer service
+- `TradeLogger` is a transient consumer service

-**TODO** Maybe include some snippets of SCS configuration and sample code
+**TODO** Does it help to include some snippets of SCS configuration and sample code?

 This application automatically declares the AMQP resources such as exchanges, queues and bindings.